 Hope Community Farm will be starting its fifth harvest season in 2020.
 Farm Manager, Haileigh Arnold, is making a significant difference on the farm and with the growers.
 She has developed a good rapport with the farmers, has been learning Swahili, and has diversified the farm’s offerings.

-Community Supported Agriculture (CSA) shares will again be able to picked up on Fridays during the harvest season.
-And in 2019, we will be offering two new East End CSA pick up locations for added convenience:
+Community Supported Agriculture (CSA) shares will be available for pick up again on Fridays during the upcoming harvest season.
+And in 2020, we will again offer the two East End CSA pick up locations for added convenience:

 - Hope Community Farm (3-6PM)

 - Grace Evangelical Free Church (4-6PM)